-We stayed at Kapas Turtle Valley Resort, tucked away behind a steep hill in the end of the main beach.
+We stayed at Kapas Turtle Valley Resort, tucked away behind a steep hill at the end of the main beach.
 The small resort is run by a lovely Dutch couple who have made the island their home.

 We stayed in the Hornbill bungalow with two adjoining rooms.
 The other room had a bunk bed as well as two singles, so could have fitted a larger group too.
 The simple rooms and bathrooms were clean and there is a spacious balcony outside facing the sea.
 Although the room is on top of the restaurant, we had no issues with noise.
 The rooms have no air conditioning.

 There was always something for the kids (all home-made and yummy) and the home-made ice cream was a treat for all ages.
-Sylvia had a few other aces in her sleeve for the kids, too, like the traditional Dutch way of eating your breakfast bread with chocolate sprinkles.
+Sylvia had a few other aces in her sleeve for the kids too, like the traditional Dutch way of eating your breakfast bread with chocolate sprinkles.

-We rented Peter’s catamaran and took a few spins out at the sea.
+We rented Peter’s catamaran and took a few spins out to sea.
 Kids were not too impressed with our sailing skills but we all had a good laugh.
 We also took advantage of the double kayaks for rent, and paddled over to Gem Island and a few beautiful sandy beaches along the way.

 The resident cats provided endless entertainment for our cat-obsessed youngsters.

-The resort is closed for the monsoon every year, but will open soon for a new season!
+The resort is closed for the monsoon season every year, but will open soon for a new season!
 We had a lovely long weekend and are looking forward to returning for another quick island getaway.